LostbBlizzard/UCodeLang/UCodeDocumentation/src/SyntaxAndSeamantics/Concepts/alias.md

 </code>

-a hard alias can be done like this.
+A Typed alias can be done like this.

 <code>